SpongePowered/SpongeDocs/source/server/management/permissions.rst

 Managing Permissions
 ====================

-You can configure who has access to what if you are running a server by making use of permissions.
+You can configure who has access to what if you are running a server by making use of :doc:`../../plugin/permissions`.
-Specific permissions for Sponge, Forge and Minecraft commands are shown on the :doc:`../../server/spongineer/commands` page.
+Specific permissions for Sponge, Forge and Minecraft commands are shown on the :doc:`../spongineer/commands` page.

 Operator Level